mixpanel/docs/docs/Tracking/integrations/s3-import.md

         1538,
         "#fcfcfc"
       ],
-      "caption": "You can expand any event in Liveview to see all its properties."
+      "caption": "You can expand any event on the Events page to see all its properties."
     }
   ]
 }